VladislavFitz/Visalto/README.md

 ```
 The same interface may be used for loading an image from the disk and from the web.

-For cancellation of an operation just call `cancelLoading` with the url which was used while its creation.
+For cancellation of an operation just call `cancelLoading` with the url that was used for its creation.

 ```
 Visalto.shared.cancelLoading(for: url)